Deputymaking decisions that touch our lives every day

 Rules of the States

-The “Red Book” – includes the rules of procedure of the States.
+The “Blue Book” – includes the rules of procedure of the States.

 Download this information

-To turn all of this information about being a Deputy into a PDF, click the ‘download info as PDF’ button on the right of this page.
+To turn all of this information about being a Deputy into a PDF, click the ‘download info as PDF’ button at the bottom of this page.

 This description of the role of a Deputy has been researched by Women in Public Life volunteers.
-If you spot an error, please do let us know by emailing email@example.com
+If you spot an error, or have a question, please do let us know by emailing email@example.com